MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint_DLP.md

 You have now configured custom settings for your Endpoint DLP policies.
 Every policy you create will ignore content in the folder you configured and the Google Chrome browser has been added as unallowed browser to handle sensitive data.

-## Task 5 - Configure Microsoft Purview Extension
+## Task 5 - Configure Microsoft Purview extension

 As Compliance Administrator you need to evaluate the new business requirement of rolling out the Chrome browser to several users for working with sensitive data.
 For this test, you'll install the Google Chrome browser to Client 01 and then add the **Microsoft Purview Compliance Extension for Google** manually from the Google web store.